|1.0||June 2013||Full revision of guideline.|

 Cases among children in childcare (Flowchart 3)

-Undertake a situation specific risk assessment to inform expert panel consideration and advice on public health management.
+Undertake a situation specific risk assessment to inform appropriate public health management.
 The risk assessment should involve a visit to the childcare centre.
 Points to consider in assessing risk include:

-If a second case is identified in the same childcare setting, an expert panel should be reconvened to consider and advise on further action.
+If a second case is identified in the same childcare setting, consideration should be given to convening an expert panel to review and advise on further action.
 Temporary closure of the facility (or part of the facility in which the cases attended) and a full clean may need to be considered in some circumstances.

 Whenever a case occurs in a childcare setting, special attention should be paid to personal hygiene practices and cleaning within the setting.